-Many younger people engage in strength training for reasons of vanity rather than possible health benefits.
+Many younger people engage in strength training for reasons of vanity rather than health benefits.
 Some people probably also believe that aerobic exercise trumps strength training when it comes to those health benefits.
-Well, both are important, and need to be performed regularly to receive any of the benefit we’re about to discuss.
+Well, both are important, and they need to be performed regularly to receive any of the benefit we’re about to discuss.
 The best exercise though is the one that you end up doing most often.

 The sweet spot is 2-3 sessions a week to obtain all the health benefits of strength training.
 One strength session a week is enough to maintain the strength that you have.
 An individual can experience gains in about 4 to 6 weeks if new to strength training.

 What are Some of the Health Benefits of Strength Training?

 Helps Preserve Muscle Tissue.
 As you reach your fourth decade you experience hormonal changes that result in loss of lean muscle tissue.
 The loss of muscle tissue is even more pronounced after age 75.
 Other factors like stress and lack of sleep can disrupt the body even more.
 When this occurs, your body produces more cortisol, a stress hormone.
 The best way to offset this loss is to engage in a regular strength training program, 2-3 times a week.
 Strength training, if used properly, is like a magic pill.
 Researchers at Wake Forest University studied overweight adults who were in their 60’s.
 The study showed participants who lost weight and engaged in strength training lost less lean muscle mass than those who shed pounds through aerobic training.

 Increases Strength.
 As you age, you lose strength, its that simple like taxes and death!
 Your strength levels peaks between 25-30 years old.
 Following that, it’s a downhill battle for most to hang on to that strength.
 Research studies have shown that strength can be reduced up to 40% by the time a person reaches age 70.
 By the time you hit age 75, you have about half of the muscle mass you had in your twenties.